biocompute-objects/BCO_Documentation/content/ppp.md

 - BCO Consultations and Technical Support

 <br>

 ### Current members

 FDA | Embleema | Argentys | Millipore Sigma | Open Health Systems Laboratory (OHSL)|

-<b>PPP governance plan</b>: The Partnership is guided by an Executive Steering Committee.
-<br><br><b>Types of activities members are expected to participate in</b>: Representing the company/institute/project&#39;s needs
-through participation in meetings.
-Specifically, we would like members to either contribute through funding and/or contributions in kind to the development and/or use of BioCompute framework.
-This participation will allow our members to determine the course of the BioCompute standard and associated activities.

 ### Interested in joining the BioCompute PPP?